rails-inspire-django/django-turbo-helper/README.md

 ## Free Hotwire Django eBook

-If you are new to Hotwire, you may be interested in this free eBook to learn it [Hotwire Django: The Missing Guide](https://hotwire-django.com/).
+If you are new to Hotwire, you may be interested in this free eBook [Hotwire Django Tutorial](https://tutorial.saashammer.com/).